Whether they bought them with their own money or campaign funds, here are some of the fashion trends inspired by the political elite.

 "Just wearing the clothing of an environmental company does not necessarily make someone an environmentalist," said Patagonia rep Jen Rapp.

 5. Daughter Piper Palin carries a Louis Vuitton purse, but it's a fake.

-7. Cindy McCain favors U.S./Dominican Republic designer Oscar De La Renta, which she and Laura Bush both wore at the convention.
+7. Cindy McCain favors U.S./Dominican Republic designer Oscar De La Renta, which she and Laura Bush both wore at the 2008 Republican National Convention.